Parañaque Congressman Yamsuan Encourages Use of Technology With Transparency In Mind

 For more South Metro Manila community news and developments, come back here soon.
 Also say NO to fake news, NO to irresponsible journalism, NO to misinformation, NO to plagiarists, NO to reckless publishers and NO to sinister propaganda when it comes to news and developments.
 For South Metro Manila community developments, member engagements, commerce and other relevant updates, join the growing South Metro Manila Facebook group at https://www.facebook.com/groups/342183059992673

-Let me end this piece by asking you readers: If you are a Las Piñas City resident, what is your reaction to this recent achievement by the City Government?
-Do the awards convince you that the City Government is truly disciplined and working efficiently on serving the constituents?
+Let me end this piece by asking you readers: If you are a resident of Las Piñas City, what is your reaction to this development?
+Are you delighted with what the City Government achieved with regards to the local health programs?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.